jordanmaulana/YourOwnFaceRecognition/README.md

 # YourOwnFaceRecognition
 Probably the clearest example of face recognition using your very own dataset.
-This project is using Python, Open open-cv and TensorFlow.
+This project is using Python, open-cv and TensorFlow.
 Yes!
 Say DEEP LEARNING!

 ## **THE GOAL**
 The goal is to recognize only you and consider other people (not you) as strangers.